(A) The following standards are mandatory:

 (1) If the detention center is on the grounds of any other type of correctional detention center, it is a separate self-contained unit.

 (2) The detention center perimeter is secured in such a way that children remain within the perimeter and that access by the general public is denied without proper authorization.

 (3) The average daily population for any given month does not exceed the rated capacity of the detention center.

 (4) The detention center is designed and constructed so that children can be grouped in accordance with a classification plan.
-There is a minimum of one single occupancy cell or room provided for observation of children having seriously illness, mental health issues, injuries or non-ambulatory youth who may be held within the detention center.
+There is a minimum of one single occupancy cell or room provided for observation of children having seriously illness, mental health issues, injuries or non-ambulatory children who may be held within the detention center.

 (6) All dayroom areas provide for a minimum of:

 (a) Lighting as determined by the tasks to be performed with access to natural light.